Who We Are

 Allan Shtofenmakher

 “Hey there!
-I’m an AeroAstro PhD student interested in using distributed satellite cameras to keep track of all of the tiny pieces of debris in low Earth orbit.
-When I’m not in lab, I enjoy exploring Boston, meeting new people, trying new things, hosting parties, crafting cocktails, and doing tricks on my skateboard—sometimes successfully.
+I’m an AeroAstro PhD student interested in using distributed satellite cameras to detect and track spacecraft and debris in low Earth orbit.
+When I’m not in lab, I like throwing parties, making cocktails, and doing tricks on my skateboard—sometimes successfully.
 I joined dREFS because I want students in this department to feel welcome in their research labs and appreciated in their interactions with their advisors.
 I’m fortunate to have a great relationship with my PI, and I want to propagate that through the rest of the department.
-So, if you need someone to talk to, I’m here to listen, and if you need to navigate a difficult situation, I’ll be your GPS.”
+So, if you need someone to talk to, I’m here to listen, and if you’re feeling lost in space, I’ll be your GPS.”

-• 3rd year in the Aerospace Controls Lab (ACL)
+- 5th year in the Aerospace Controls Lab

 “Hi!
-I’m a PhD student interested in space-based imaging, machine learning, and spacecraft autonomy, navigation, and control.
+I’m a PhD student interested in uncertainty-aware path planning and spacecraft guidance, navigation, and control.
 I love rock climbing, hiking, and the outdoors.
-I also really enjoy cooking and baking with my fiancée.
+I also enjoy playing video games, reading dystopian novels, and cooking and baking with my wife.
 I joined dREFS because I’m passionate about grad student health and wellbeing.
-I’m here to listen and help support other grad students through stress, anxiety, burnout, or any other problems you’re experiencing inside of or outside of MIT!”
+I have experience switching advisors and switching research topics, but I’m here to listen and support you through any problem.
+You can reach out to me directly at ameredit@mit.edu.”

 Myrella Cabral